-For a record to be considered for a national record performance, documentation of the lap times must accompany the record performance application to show that there were no timing errors and that the times for all 10 laps of the record flight as well as the back-up are legitimate.
-This data must be obtained from a computer program linked to a course light and timing system that collects the data for all heats of the contest.
+For a record to be considered for a national record performance, documentation of the lap times must accompany the record performance application to show that there were no timing errors and that the times for all 10 laps of the record flight, as well as the back-up, are legitimate.
+This data must be obtained from a course light and timing system that collects the data for all heats of the contest.
+The lap and heat data is to be documented by printing the data from the timing system or taking a photo of the display screen showing the heat data.
+A copy or photo of the applicable heat sheets for the record and backup flights is to be included with the record application.
 This data is required in addition to all of the data collected on the Application for AMA Record Performance, RC Pylon form.